Twonki/Hopinosis/README.md

 **Changes to proposal:**
 - The position of a word in the sentence and document is not noted.
 Keeping track of this would need a strict, iterative approach which is not haskelly.
 Instead, a flag is set whether it was a start and/or end, and the number of occurences is tracked.
 - Due to the changes to the value-bag, both ValueBags and the Graph can be seen as Monoids
+- It's free, open and for you to explore on Github :octocat:

 ## Build, Run and Test